Max Maxwell has been quietly making noise in the New Zealand music scene since everything smelled like Teen Spirit.

 His path took a decisive turn in the early 1990s when he ventured to the UK and discovered the enchanting world of electronic music.
 Fueling his curiosity, Max combined his background as a computer programmer with a passion for music, studying music technology and production at Tai Poutini Polytechnic in the coastal town of Greymouth.

 Eager to explore further, Max embarked on musical adventures in Japan, refining his skills through busking, he then travelled onto India where he immersed himself in the vibrant psytrance scene of Goa.

 Upon returning to New Zealand, Max joined forces with friends Bluey and Col, forming Matipo Pyramid, a psytrance band that quickly gained recognition for their captivating sound.
 In 1997, they released their self-titled album, solidifying their reputation.

 In 2001, Max embarked on a solo career, releasing his debut album "Continuous Play" based in Golden Bay.
-The album received critical acclaim, earning a nomination for the Best Downbeat Album Award at the BFM NZ Music Awards.
+The album received critical acclaim, earning a nomination for the Best Downbeat Album Award at the BFM Music Awards.

 2001 was also the beginning for Max of a fruitful collaboration with renowned saxophonist and vocalist Carmel Courtney from Christchurch, New Zealand.
 Together, they formed a dynamic musical partnership that has spanned over two decades.
 Their live act graced the stages of numerous festivals across the country, captivating audiences with their fusion of funk, soulful vibes, and Max's signature sound.
 Initially supported by guitarist Sam Hopley, Max more recently joined forces with Tyson Smith, adding a new dynamic to their performances.